shawn-y-sun/Customer_Analytics_Retail/README.md

 # Customer Analytics for Retail Store

 ## Project Overview
+This project aims to support a retail or FMCG (fast-moving consumer goods) company to formulate suitable marketing strategies to maximize its revenue on Candy Bars.

+To measure the
+The key metric to measure the variation of
+Analysis are mainly conducted on segmentation and positioning, two major components of the tradition STP framework, to extract insights on customer characteristics and purchase behaviors.

 * Goal: this project aims to support a retail or FMCG (fast-moving consumer goods) company to formulate suitable marketing strategies for different brands of candy bars according to the insights gained through customer segementation analytics, purchase descriptive analysis, and purchase predictive analytics
 * Reasons: it helps to create a single, accurate view of a customer to make decisions about how best to acquire and retain customers, identify high-value customers and proactively interact with them
 * Approach: this project conducts analysis on Segmentation and Positioning, two major components of the traditional STP Framework, by calculating the following parameters within each customer segments